When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The practice of grounding has roots that extend back to ancient traditions and indigenous cultures where it held great importance for its healing properties and spiritual significance.
 In schools of thought such as Ayurveda and Traditional Chinese Medicine, grounding is closely connected to maintaining a balance between energies within the body and those currently in the external environment.
 Various indigenous spiritual teachings from global regions emphasize the Earth’s role as a source of life, wisdom, and tranquility.

 Reaching the interest of the scholars, scientific research has been conducted and has continuously produced a sufficient amount of empirical evidence about the effectiveness of grounding for promoting health.
-Most findings indicate grounding can decrease inflammation, promote the quality of sleep, remove stress-related hormones, and emotional resilience.
+Most findings indicate grounding may help decrease inflammation, support quality of sleep, reduce stress-related hormones, and promote emotional resilience.

 However, as the world moves along with the development of technology and urbanization, people tend to disconnect from nature, decreasing the opportunity to embrace a new sense of healing and relief.

 Grounding techniques connect the body to the Earth’s electric energy, which makes the electrons move from the Earth to the body.
 The concept behind the world is that free radicals are neutralized; inflammation is reduced; and balance is restored in the body.
-Scientifically, grounding modifies the autonomous system of the body, which is presumed to dominate the relaxed body system and therefore promotes poise and decreases stress.
+Scientifically, grounding may influence the autonomic nervous system in ways that are thought to support relaxation and may help reduce stress.

-Also, studies assert that grounding is beneficial in improving sleep quality, reduction of pain, and enhancement of the immune system.
-Being negatively charged as electrons, this may prove to be an oxidative reaction, which in turn may help in countering oxidative stress or the process of balancing free radicals and the body’s antioxidant, which reduces the secretion of stress hormones, such as cortisol.
+Also, studies suggest that grounding may support sleep quality, pain reduction, and immune function.
+Being negatively charged as electrons, this may prove to be an oxidative reaction, which in turn may help in countering oxidative stress or the process of balancing free radicals and the body’s antioxidant, which may help support healthy cortisol levels.

-On top of this, grounding is linked to the brainwaves, making the mind peaceful and giving one a sharp and distinctive mind.
+On top of this, grounding may be linked to brainwave activity, potentially supporting a more peaceful and focused mind.
 These mechanisms make the idea of grounding the one that can rewire the mind by reducing stress and increasing overall well-being.

 Placing your mind into the actions of grounding, also known as earthing, offers various benefits for physical and mental well-being: